 What are septic tank additives?

-The purpose of these additives is to “aid” your septic tank’s process of breaking down waste using natural bacteria.
-The problem is, some additives are too strong and they actually kill the good bacteria your septic tank produces.
-Other additives simply “boost” the amount of good bacteria in your septic tank.
+The purpose of septic tank additives is to “aid” your septic tank’s process of breaking down waste using natural bacteria.
+The problem is that some additives are too firm and kill the good bacteria your septic tank produces.
+Other septic additives “boost” the good bacteria in your septic tank.
 Septic tank additives come in 2 primary forms.

 How do additives affect your septic tank?

 That said, not all additives are entirely pointless.
-For example, some additives help boost the natural bacterial treatment of your wastewater.
+For example, some septic tank additives help boost the natural bacterial treatment of your wastewater.
 In that case, the additive complements the biological function of the tank.
-As long as it’s the right kind of additive, this can aid an overworked septic system during times of high use, such as big parties.
+As long as it’s the right additive, it can aid an overworked septic system, such as big parties, during high use.

-At best, additives can slightly increase your septic system’s performance, and at worst, they can significantly lower it.
+At best, septic additives can slightly increase your system’s performance, and at worst, they can significantly lower it.
 For this reason, it is imperative to do your research.
-Before investing in something that may not work, it’s a good idea for you to consult a professional and figure out exactly how the additives will help you.
+Before investing in additives, it is a good idea for you to consult a professional and figure out exactly how the additives will help you.

 The only things you should be flushing down your toilet are wastewater and toilet paper.
-Do not flush baby wipes, paper towels, feminine products, or anything else down your toilet.
+Do not flush baby wipes, paper towels, diapers, tissues, feminine products, or anything else down your toilet.
 These items can clog your pipes and result in costly repairs.
-Extra additives won’t do much to help you if you aren’t treating the system with care.
+Septic additives won’t do much to help you if you aren’t treating the system with care.

 While there’s no need to perform a daily, in-depth study of your septic system, you should periodically check up on it to ensure everything is running smoothly.
-Don’t just assume it’s doing its job without giving it a glance every once in awhile.
+Don’t just assume it’s doing its job without glancing at it every once in a while.

-Finally, the most important thing you can do for your septic system is to schedule cleanings by a licensed professional.
-Routine maintenance simply ensures that potential problems are caught early, before they have time to do more damage and rack up expenses.
-Take the time to find a company who cares about your home comfort.
+Finally, the most important thing you can do for your septic system is to schedule annual tune-ups by a licensed professional.
+Routine maintenance catches potential problems before they have time to do more damage and rack up expenses.
+Take the time to find a company that cares about your home comfort.

-Norway Septic Inc. is a service-oriented company dedicated to providing excellent septic tank cleaning and septic tank pumping services to homeowners and business owners in the Michiana area.
+Norway Septic Inc. is a service-oriented company that provides excellent septic tank cleaning and pumping services to homeowners and business owners in the Michiana area.
 We take pride in doing the job that others leave behind.
 Call us if you suspect problems with your septic system or need septic replacement parts like septic filters.
 With over 40 years of experience, we know septic systems and can handle just about any septic emergency.